ozgenhalit/devops-tools/terraform-01.md

-# Hands-on Terraform-01 : Terraform Installation and Basic Operations
+# Hands-on Terraform-01 : Terraform Installation and Basic Commands

 Purpose of the this hands-on training is to give students the knowledge of basic operations in Terraform.